Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Like in most countries, students in Taiwan take a summer break in July and August.
 However, many of them attend summer classes during these months.

 Because summer is too hot for comfort in Taiwan, it is not the tourist high season.
-In fact, the country doesn’t really have a high or low season.
-I explain this with great deal in my guide to the best months to visit Taiwan.
+In fact, the country doesn’t really have a high or low season; tourist numbers go up and down by the month.

 Taipei Summer Weather